 The term “financial advisor” has no standard meaning when it comes to expertise or skillset.
 Each advisor has their own education, training, experience and even personal interest that will affect the nature of the help they may be able to provide you.
 You need to ensure that the advisor you choose to help you is the right one for the job.

-One way to do that is to check the advisor’s qualifications.
+One way to know if someone is the best financial advisor for you is to check their qualifications.
 There are too many to list, so I’ll provide a brief overview of what to look for here.

 Here, I mean traditional schooling.
 I’ll be the first to tell you that a Ph.D. is entirely unnecessary, but you may want to see that your advisor has some relevant education.
 Degrees in finance, economics, and business will be the most common.
 There are also programs specifically in financial planning.
 These often cover the CFP curriculum mentioned below.